Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ### 8.1.3. **User Profile**

-**Purpose:** This flow allows users to manage their personal information and account settings, ensuring a personalized and consistent experience across the application.
+**Purpose:** This flow allows users to manage their personal information and account settings.

-- **8.1.2.1.
-Single-User Context:** Supports the management of personal data, preferences, and settings for a single user.
-- **8.1.2.2. 🚧 Multi-User Context:** Extends to manage multiple profiles within a single account, facilitating role assignment, profile switching, and permissions management.

 **Implemented under module:** Profile Management